Travel to Spain

 You will start your holiday with a panoramic tour of Barcelona to get your bearings in this stunning city.
 As you drive through the streets your guide will point out incredible pieces of art & architecture in the style of Antoni Gaudi and other Catalan Modernist Artists.

 Your first stop is Montjuïc Viewing Point so you can see the entire city laid out before you.
-Next you move on to visit two of Gaudi’s most famous works, La Sagrada Família Church and Park Güell.
+Next you move on to visit one of Gaudi’s most famous works, Park Güell.

 After lunch you will embark on a walking tour of Barcelona’s iconic Gothic Quarter.
 The Gothic Quarter or Barri Gòtic is the centre of the old city of Barcelona and many of the buildings date from medieval times, some from as far back as the Roman settlement.
 The area is made up of a labyrinth of small streets running off the famous Las Ramblas, many of which open up to squares, which contain churches and basilicas.